jamesvandyne/tanzawa/docs/index.md

 $ python3 -c "import secrets; print(secrets.token_urlsafe())" | xargs -I{} -n1 echo SECRET_KEY={} >> .env
 ```

+Edit the `DOMAIN_NAME` setting in your .env file to match the domain where you'll be running Tanzawa.

 ## First Run

 Start a container and open a shell.